kenzanlabs/custom-resource-auto-scaling-kinesis-demo/README.md

 ### Overview

-This sample code is intended to demonstrate AWS's new [Custom Resource Scaling](https://aws.amazon.com/about-aws/whats-new/2018/07/add-scaling-to-services-you-build-on-aws/) feature, by building on the mock resource stack found in [https://github.com/aws/aws-auto-scaling-custom-resource](https://github.com/aws/aws-auto-scaling-custom-resource) to dynamically increase the shard count of a Kinesis stream in response to high percent utilization.
+This sample code is intended to explore real-world usage of AWS's new [Custom Resource Scaling](https://aws.amazon.com/about-aws/whats-new/2018/07/add-scaling-to-services-you-build-on-aws/) feature, by building on the mock resource stack found in [https://github.com/aws/aws-auto-scaling-custom-resource](https://github.com/aws/aws-auto-scaling-custom-resource) to dynamically increase the shard count of a Kinesis stream in response to high utilization.

-It works as follows:
+### How It Works:
 1. A lambda function, CustomResource-Kinesis-Monitor, is scheduled to run at a fixed rate using Cloudwatch Events Schedule Expression.
 2. The function is responsible for monitoring a list of streams as defined in [config.py](src/config.py).
    * For each stream it uses the [describe_stream](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/kinesis.html#Kinesis.Client.describe_stream) and [get_metric_statistics](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/cloudwatch.html#CloudWatch.Client.get_metric_statistics) APIs to fetch a) the number of shards in the stream, b) the number of IncomingRecords and c) IncomingBytes since the last function execution.